Competitors outranking you?Expert Audit from £49 →

 6. Netcraft – Best for Server and Security Research

 Netcraft has been providing internet research and security services since 1996.
-Its technology is widely used by browsers and security vendors to detect phishing sites, malware, and fraudulent domains.
+When I tested it, what stood out is that it sits in a different category from the other tools here—its technology is widely used by browsers and security vendors to detect phishing sites, malware, and fraudulent domains.
 For technology profiling, Netcraft offers both a browser extension (for Chrome and Firefox) and a web-based lookup tool that surfaces detailed server information including web server software, hosting provider, SSL certificate data, and uptime history.

 Strengths